IvyTech-ir/Ivytech/README.md

     <li>Easy to Develop
         <ul>
             <li>
-                Bases on The official Redux+TS template for <a href="https://github.com/facebook/create-react-app" >Create React App </a> <em> so every newbie can onboard easy and fast</em>
+                Based on The official Redux+TS template for <a href="https://github.com/facebook/create-react-app" >Create React App </a> <em> so every newbie can onboard easy and fast</em>
             </li>
             <li>
                 Standard Design Patterns (Tailswind)